 - a.
-Loss of employment that does not include voluntarily leaving employment without good cause; - b.
-Substantial loss of wages due to illness or injury of an EA Group member, domestic violence, lack of child care, a transportation breakdown, or a reduction of work hours by an employer, including temporary employment; - c.
-Loss of income due to a second parent leaving the EA Group; - Exceptional, unexpected, and necessary expenses that are not the responsibility of a third party, such as car repair expenses necessary for transportation to work or out-of-pocket medical expenses required to be paid; - e.
+Loss of employment that does not include voluntarily leaving employment without good cause; - Substantial loss of wages due to illness or injury of an EA Group member, domestic violence, lack of child care, a transportation breakdown, or a reduction of work hours by an employer, including temporary employment; - c.
+Loss of income due to a second parent leaving the EA Group; - d.
+Exceptional, unexpected, and necessary expenses that are not the responsibility of a third party, such as car repair expenses necessary for transportation to work or out-of-pocket medical expenses required to be paid; - e.
 Loss of W-2 benefits due to a sanction that is subsequently overturned through the Fact Finding process; or - f.
-Other reasonable circumstances that constitute good cause as determined by the W-2 agency, including but not limited to: - The substantial depletion/loss of child support payments;
+Other reasonable circumstances that constitute good cause as determined by the W-2 agency, including but not limited to:

+• The substantial reduction in or loss of child support payments;

-- Loss of support from another caretaker relative, other adult household member, relative or other person outside the home who provided financial support to the EA Group; - Loss of Unemployment Insurance (UI); - Loss of student financial aid for housing; - The substantial depletion/loss of an income tax refund; or - Decrease in a W-2 payment due to a sanction for which the W-2 participant is subsequently found to have good cause.
+• Loss of support from another caretaker relative, other adult household member, relative or other person outside the home who provided financial support to the EA Group;

+- Loss of Unemployment Insurance (UI); - Loss of student financial aid for housing;

+• The substantial reduction in or loss of an income tax refund; or

+• Decrease in a W-2 payment due to a sanction for which the W-2 participant is subsequently found to have good cause.